Fondi: History

 Fondi has an ancient history, beginning with early settlements about 1000 BC: later the area was settled by the Italic tribes of Aurunci and, subsequently, Volsci.
 According to the legend, it would have been founded by Hercules in memory of the killing of Cacus.

 The first historical reference to Fondi dates to 338 BC, at the time of the Latin War, when its inhabitants (together with those of the nearby Formia) gained minor Roman citizenship status (civitas sine suffragio).
 After a failed attempt of revolt led by Vitruvius Vaccus (330 BC), Fondi remained a Roman prefecture; later (188 BC) it received full citizenship, with a government led by 3 aediles.

 The importance of Fondi lay in its position across the old Via Appia.
 Begun in 312 BC, it was for more than two millennia the main roadway from Rome to southern Italy.
 Today the historical centre and surrounding wall of Fondi still form a square, as in the Roman camp walls, whose decumanus was formed by the city tract of the Via Appia.

+Pope Soter was born in the city around the turn of the first and second centuries.

 After the Gothic War and the Lombard conquest of Italy, Fondi remained a dominion of the Eastern Roman Empire.
 Later a part of the Papal States, in 846 it was burnt out by the Saracens coming from their fortress of Garigliano: they settled there until they were defeated in the Battle of Circeus of 877, and Fondi was passed to the Duchy of Gaeta.